-Azure Stack HCI: The best of the cloud and on-premises
+Azure Local: The best of the cloud and on-premises

 The IT industry is an evolving and changing place.
 The multi year pandemic has heightened a lot of the challenges that the industry has faced and also accelerated solutions.